The Textile Gateway: Re-Energizing The Textile Industry By Connecting Students

 Students will learn about textile industry workforce development programs.
 Swantko explains, “We are looking to partner with workforce programs that provide internships, apprenticeship, skills-training programs, or offer scholarships to students.
 The Gateway is an ideal partner to direct students to these opportunities.“

 Family & Consumer Science (FACS) programs and Career and Technical Education (CTE) curriculums for middle and high schools often lack resources for textiles.
 So, little is being done to educate young students about textiles and its many career paths.
-Swantko adds, “We’ve met with administrators involved with FACS/CTE programs, who are excited to hear about what we’re doing and want to know how they can help.
+Swantko added: “We’ve met with administrators involved with FACS/CTE programs, who are excited to hear about what we’re doing and want to know how they can help.
 There is a real opportunity to promote the textile industry through schools across the USA.”

 Posted: July 17, 2024